colah/colah-essays/ParsecPatterns.md

 At the last meeting of the Toronto Haskell User Group (Jan 9, 2013), after going over the basics of combinatoric parsing library Parsec, I talked about some clever tricks that made my work with it much cleaner.

+Note that I don't have deep knowledge of Parsec.
+I've just used it for a few things and noticed that some code patterns really cleaned up my code.
+I'd love to hear about other people's tricks for writing awesome parsers with Parsec!

 The Branch and Help Combinators
 -------------------------------